-Your WooCommerce shipping setup defines where you ship the products you sell, how you ship them, your shipping fees, and your fulfillment methods.
-You first need to set up WooCommerce shipping zones, methods, and rates in your WooCommerce store dashboard.
-Then you need to organize your fulfillment operation to efficiently ship your WooCommerce orders.
+Your WooCommerce shipping setup defines where and how you ship your products, your shipping fees, and your fulfillment methods.
+First, you’ll need to set up shipping zones, methods, and rates in your WooCommerce dashboard.
+Then you can organize your fulfillment operation to efficiently ship your orders.

 Now we’ll walk through how to set up WooCommerce shipping so you can start accepting orders in your WooCommerce store.